-DUE DATES:

-Due Date #1

-Midterm: Check Clinical Supervision Schedule or as otherwise instructed by IOR
+DUE DATES: Due Date #1 Midterm: Check Clinical Supervision Schedule or as otherwise instructed by IOR

-Due Date #2

-Final: Check Clinical Supervision Schedule or as otherwise instructed by IOR
+Due Date #2 Final: Check Clinical Supervision Schedule or as otherwise instructed by IOR

-- V. DOSIMETER, REFERENCES & RESOURCES: Your radiation personnel dosimeter badge must be turned in on time to the AH Office by the end of the 1st week of every quarter.
-In order to ensure you are aware of your dosimeter report readings, you will be required to review each quarterly dosimetry report on Canvas.
-All books, magazines, and instructional aide material checked out during a particular semester must be returned or rechecked out to receive full credit in this category. - VI.
+- v.
+RESOURCES: All instructional aide material checked out during a particular semester must be returned or handled otherwise responsibly to receive full credit in this category.
+This includes your radiation dosimeter.
+Your radiation personnel dosimeter badge must be turned in on time to the AH Office by the end of the 1st week of every quarter.
+In order to ensure you are aware of your dosimeter report readings, you will be required to review each quarterly dosimetry report on Canvas. - VI.
 STUDENT INFORMATION UPDATES & PROCESSING: All student information must be current with appropriate documentation in American Databank and with clinical site as required (i.e. My Clinical Exchange).
 It is the student's personal responsibility to remain compliant with requirements at all times.